 Social influence is the ability to affect the attitudes, thoughts, and behaviors of a group of people without exerting force or exercising authority.
 Great leaders have a high level of social influence.

 Don’t let the word “social” mislead you.
 Social influence is not about being larger than life, a great speaker, or feeling at ease in socials settings.
 Contrary to the perception of many, you don’t have to be an extrovert to wield a high degree of social influence.
 Abraham Lincoln and Mahatma Gandhi were introverts, so are Steven Spielberg and Bill Gates.
-It’s not about personality; it’s about influence.
+Remember – it’s not about personality; it’s about influence.

 What is peak performance?
 It’s more than just trying hard.
 Peak performance is putting forth maximum effort in the application of relevant tools, in a manner that results in the most progress possible.
 But we often use discretion when it comes to performance; sometimes we give it all we’ve got, sometimes we don’t.